lynx-x-ray-observatory/soxs/doc/source/python/spectra.rst

 Creating and Using Spectra
 ==========================

-XRStools provides a way to create common types of spectra that can then be used in your scripts to create mock observations via the :class:`~xrs_tools.spectra.Spectrum` object.
+SOX provides a way to create common types of spectra that can then be used in your scripts to create mock observations via the :class:`~sox.spectra.Spectrum` object.

 Creating Spectrum Objects
 -------------------------

-A :class:`~xrs_tools.spectra.Spectrum` object is simply defined by a table of energies and photon fluxes.
-There are several ways to create a :class:`~xrs_tools.spectra.Spectrum`, depending on your use case.
+A :class:`~sox.spectra.Spectrum` object is simply defined by a table of energies and photon fluxes.
+There are several ways to create a :class:`~sox.spectra.Spectrum`, depending on your use case.

 Reading a Spectrum from a File
 ++++++++++++++++++++++++++++++

-If you have a spectrum tabulated in an ASCII text file, this can be read in using the :meth:`~xrs_tools.spectra.Spectrum.from_file` method.
+If you have a spectrum tabulated in an ASCII text file, this can be read in using the :meth:`~sox.spectra.Spectrum.from_file` method.
 The file must be comprised of two columns, the first being the energies of the bins in keV and the second being the photon flux in units of :math:`{\rm photons}~{\rm cm}^{-2}~{\rm s}^{-1}~{\rm keV}^{-1}`.
 The binning must be linear